Titans look like a contender after pushing Seahawks around

 What it means: The Titans are who we thought they were.
 A season-opening loss at home to the Raiders may have rattled some confidence, but back-to-back wins over the Jaguars and Seahawks re-establish them as the trendy newcomer among AFC contenders.
 They took some haymakers on Sunday and responded with more consistent jabs and hooks.

 What I liked: Despite first-half struggles (17 carries for 30 yards), Tennessee refused to abandon the run game.
 It finally got the big one to pop with Murray's long touchdown.
 That was the longest run against the Seahawks since 2009, before Pete Carroll took over as head coach.
-Tennessee's offensive line wore down the Seahawks defense.
+Tennessee's offensive line wore down the Seahawks' defense.
 The Titans finished with 195 rushing yards, more than the Seahawks allowed in any game last season.

 What I didn’t like: For the second straight week, a strong defensive performance got spoiled by some late touchdowns.
 Tennessee has to finish off opponents a little better on that side of the ball.
 Seattle scored two touchdowns in the fourth quarter and kept fighting until the end.
 The Titans allowed a previously struggling Russell Wilson to throw for 373 yards and four touchdowns.
 Also, the late hit by Seahawks cornerback Richard Sherman on Mariota isn't what this league needs.